uea-teaching/graphics1-2022/lectures/line-drawing-02.md

 ![midpoint pixel directions](assets/svg/mid-grid1.svg)
 :::::
 ::::: column
-For a **previous** pixel `p` in the upper right quadrant, we label the two candidate pixels E and NE.
+For a **previous** pixel `p` in the upper right octant, we label the two _candidate_ pixels E and NE.

-We will describe criteria based on the midpoint between the two candidates.
+We will define criteria based on the midpoint between the two candidates.

 :::::
 :::